ozturkoktay/flat-tire-detection/README.md

 @InProceedings{10.1007/978-3-031-31956-3_22,
             author="Ozturk, Oktay
             and Hangun, Batuhan",
-            editor="Hemanth, D. Jude
-            and Yigit, Tuncay
-            and Kose, Utku
-            and Guvenc, Ugur",
             title="Transfer Learning Based Flat Tire Detection by Using RGB Images", booktitle="4th International Conference on Artificial Intelligence and Applied Mathematics in Engineering", year="2023",